yojoots/libbitcoin-system-wiki/Money-Taxonomy.md

 Fiat money does not have [use value](https://en.wikipedia.org/wiki/Use_value).
 It has [utility](Glossary#utility) as a money only to the extent that [people](Glossary#person) are willing to [trade](Glossary#trade) for it.
 These people may and often do include an issuing [state](Glossary#state), though this is not a distinguishing characteristic.
 The name derives from the fact that it is "declared by fiat" to be money.
 However such a declaration is also not a distinguishing characteristic.
 Fiat is simply money without use value.
 Money with use value is referred to as [commodity money](https://en.wikipedia.org/wiki/Commodity_money).

 While [value is subjective](https://en.wikipedia.org/wiki/Subjective_theory_of_value), making it impossible to determine use value in practice, the classification itself is clear.
 Paper money can be burned for heat, but this is typically not considered a material use value.
 Bitcoin can be used for [timestamping](https://en.wikipedia.org/wiki/Trusted_timestamping), but this is also not typically considered a material use value.
-Gold, silver, copper and other coinage is generally considered to have material use value, presumably prior to use as money.
-Further discussion relies on the above common treatments.
+Gold, silver, copper and other coinage is generally considered to have material use value.
+When a commodity money's face value becomes less than its commodity value, it has [transitioned to a commodity](https://en.wikipedia.org/wiki/Venezuelan_bol%C3%ADvar#Bol%C3%ADvar_fuerte_2) and is [melted or hoarded](https://en.wikipedia.org/wiki/Gresham%27s_law).

 A [money substitute](https://wiki.mises.org/wiki/Money_substitutes) is a [contractual claim](https://financial-dictionary.thefreedictionary.com/Contractual+Claim) to a definite amount of money, redeemable on demand.
 As such a money substitute represents a "future good" while money is a "present good".
 Fiat is [not a money substitute](Debt-Loop-Fallacy) because it is not redeemable for any definite amount of money, it is the money itself.
 [Debt](Glossary#debt) is often [securitized](https://en.wikipedia.org/wiki/Securitization) and guaranteed by the lender as a money substitute, known as a [banknote](https://en.wikipedia.org/wiki/Banknote).
 Given that value is subjective, it is also not possible to distinguish whether a person values the redemption, or the claim itself, but the assumption is generally that the redemption is valued, not the document it is written on.
 When a money substitute is abrogated yet still trades it has [transitioned to fiat](https://en.wikipedia.org/wiki/Gold_certificate).